bharatsunel/network-utils/README.md

 Your app might need to just check if there is any network connectivity available.
 If network connectivity is available then it does not mean that internet over the network is available.

-Your app might be interested in just checking network connectivity.
-This library supports below network capabilities:

-* WiFi
-* Cellular
-* Ethernet

 ## Setup

-### Step 1
+#### Step 1
-Add it in your root build.gradle at the end of repositories:
+Add jitpack.io maven url in your root build.gradle at the end of repositories:

 ```
 allprojects {